hapax/hapax.github.io/assets/form.md

-Clearly, if we took those subatomic particles, and arranged them in a different way, we would get different elements, different chemicals, and a duck or a cloud or an planetesimal instead of a shoe.
+Clearly, if we took those subatomic particles, and arranged them in a different way, we would get different elements, different chemicals, and a duck, cloud or planetesimal instead of a shoe.
 Arrangement is important.
 It is patently absurd to try and explain the bulk properties of the shoe---the fact that it fits around a human foot, for